ewcchan/apis/management/index.md

 ## Rate limiting by subscription (API key)
 {: #rate_limit notoc}

 You can enforce a rate limit to manage the number of calls that applications can make to your APIs.
 You can specify a rate limit so that only a permitted number of calls are made per second, minute, hour, so that for instance, your backend is not overloaded.
-You can set this either by overall API or by each API key.
+You can set this rate to apply to the overall API, or set a single limit for the API that applies to each API key individually.
+For more information about keys and secrets, see [Editing API settings](manage_apis.html#settings_apis).

 ## OAuth
 {: #oauth notoc}